 - By 2020, develop and implement a trusted pathway for the consideration of Indigenous Traditional Knowledge/Traditional Ecological Knowledge in ocean and coastal management decisions. - Partner with coastal tribal communities to develop a resolution recommending state strategies to ensure sensitive or sacred coastal areas are protected from potentially deleterious access and use by the public.
-(OPC Lead) - · Provide grant technical assistance to tribes.
+(OPC Lead) - Provide grant technical assistance to tribes.

-Objective 2.2 | Enhance Engagement with Underserved Communities
+Objective 2.2 Enhance Engagement with Underserved Communities

-2.2.1: By 2021, ensure adoption of a collaboratively developed OPC Equity Plan that includes, but is not limited to, equitable, convenient, and affordable access to coastal natural resources and access to and engagement in coastal and marine policymaking.
-(OPC Lead)
+Target Partners 2.2.1: By 2021, ensure adoption of a collaboratively developed that includes, but is not limited to, equitable, convenient, and coastal natural resources and access to and engagement in policymaking.
+(OPC Lead) affordable access to CCC Caltrans